-On the surface, taking an educational path centered around liberal studies might not be as straightforward as going to law school with the intent to be a lawyer, or taking a similarly direct route toward any other established trade.
+On the surface, taking an educational path centered around liberal studies might not be as straightforward as going to law school with the intent to be a lawyer or taking a similarly direct route toward any other established trade.
 But those considering this option may be interested in the flexibility and multidisciplinary approach of liberal studies.
-The fully online bachelor’s degree program in liberal studies offered by Maryville University may be an excellent starting point from which to head out on such an intriguing journey, without being tied to a classroom-attendance schedule or having to sacrifice one’s personal priorities.
+The fully online bachelor’s degree program in liberal studies offered by Maryville University may be an excellent starting point to begin such an intriguing journey, without being tied to a classroom-attendance schedule or having to sacrifice one’s personal priorities.

-Now that you’ve read the background behind liberal studies, learn more details about popular liberal studies career outcomes of this degree and contact and enrollment advisor today.
+Now that you’ve read the background behind liberal studies, learn more about popular liberal studies career outcomes and contact an enrollment adviser today.

 The Atlantic, “The Unexpected Value of the Liberal Arts”